Daniel-KM/Omeka-S-module-Next/README.md

 ### Backend

+#### Button "Public view"

+Display a button "Public view" in resource show pages.

+This feature was moved to module [Easy Admin] since version 3.4.8.

 #### Choice of columns in admin browse view

 An option is added to select the metadata to display in the main browse view (fix [#1497]).
 This option in no more integrated in the module, but available through the pull request.
+Included in Omeka S v4 via user settings.

 #### Logger in view